-Online dating websites, apps and social media sites are incredibly popular ways to meet people.
+Online dating websites, dating apps and social media sites are incredibly popular ways to meet new people.
 Unfortunately for some, instead of finding romance and companionship they find a scammer trying to steal their money instead of their heart.

-Scammers set up fake profiles on online dating sites and apps.
-Some scammers also use social media like Facebook and Instagram to select their targets.
-The scammers begin to develop relationships with their targets, building trust and often chatting or talking several times a day through email, online chats, or via text.
-They will almost never allow you to see them in-person or on even video.
+Once someone has contacted a scammer or been matched with them, the scammer will begin to develop relationships with their targets, building trust and often chatting or talking several times a day through email, online chats, or text.
+Often romance scammers begin to profess their love in a very short period of time.
+However, they will almost never allow you to see them in person or on even video.

-Once the scammer has convinced their target that they are in desperate need, they will ask for a wire transfer, or gift card or reloadable cards to get them the money.
+Once the scammer has convinced their target that they are in desperate need, they will ask for a wire transfer, cryptocurrency, gift card or reloadable cards to get them the money.
 We've also seen where the scammer has sent the target a check for deposit and that check was fraudulent.
 These payments are quick and pretty much impossible to get back.

 Tips to Avoid Romance Scams

 - Never send money to someone you have never met in person.

 - If you receive "The Ask" stop talking with that person right away.

 - Talk to someone you trust, and pay attention if your friends or family say they’re concerned about your new love interest.

 - Complete an internet search of a person's occupation and type "scam" after it and review the results to see if there are any similarities.
 For example, you can search "soldier scammer" or "army scammer."